mvllow/pinecone/readme.md

 ## Theme

-> Note: VSCode will consider empty values as `#ff0000` whereas pinecone strips empty rules for cleaner intellisense and organisation
+Pinecone themes look similar to any other theme with the addition of variables and difference in how empty values are handled.
+VSCode treats empty values as `#ff0000` whereas pinecone removes empty values for cleaner intellisense and organisation.

-Pinecone looks for `./themes/_pinecone-color-theme.json`.
-This will look like any other VSCode theme file with the addition of variable values.
+**Example `./themes/_pinecone-color-theme.json`**

 ```json
 {